canonical/github-runner-operator/docs/reference/cos.md

   - Timeseries chart displaying the number of jobs per day
   - Percentage of jobs with low queue time (less than 60 seconds)

+Both dashboards allow for filtering by runner flavor by specifying a regular expression on the `Flavor` variable.

 While the dashboard visualises a subset of potential metrics, these metrics are logged in a file named `/var/log/github-runner-metrics.log`.
 Use following Loki query to retrieve lines from this file: